Turaco: Evolution and systematics

 The fossil genus Veflintornis is known from the Middle Miocene of Grive-Saint-Alban (France).
 It was established as Apopempsis by Pierce Brodkorb in 1971, but this is pre-empted by Schenkling's 1903 use of the name for some beetles.
 "Apopempsis" africanus (Early Miocene of Kenya) might also belong there.

 Further fossil material of putative musophagids was found in Egypt as well as in Late Oligocene deposits at Gaimersheim in Germany and Middle Miocene deposits at Grive-Saint-Alban and Vieux-Collonges (each in France).
 While it is not entirely certain that these fossils are indeed of turacos, it nonetheless appears as if the family evolved in the Oligocene of central Europe or perhaps northern Africa, and later on shifted its distribution southwards.
 The climate of those European regions during the late Paleogene was not too dissimilar to that of (sub)tropical Africa today; the Saharan desert was not yet present and the distance across the Mediterranean was not much more than what it is today.
 Thus such a move south may well have been a very slow and gradual shifting of a large and continuous range.

 The Early Eocene Promusophaga was initially believed to be the oldest record of the turacos; it was eventually reconsidered a distant relative of the ostrich and is now in the ratite family Lithornithidae.
 Filholornis from the Late Eocene or Early Oligocene of France is occasionally considered a musophagid, but its relationships have always been disputed.
 It is not often considered a turaco in more recent times and has been synonymised with the presumed gruiform Talantatos, though it is not certain whether this will become widely accepted.

 The phylogenetic analysis conducted by Field & Hsiang (2018) indicated that Eocene (Wasatchian) species Foro panarium known from the Fossil Butte Member of the Green River Formation (Wyoming, United States) was a stem-turaco.

 Phylogeny

 The IOC World Bird List (version 10.1) recognises 23 species of turaco in six genera.
 However, a phylogenetic analysis by Perktaş et al (2020) found genus Tauraco polyphyletic and a revised classification has been proposed based on molecular, morphological and biogeographic analysis.
 This study recognised 33 species-level taxa in seven genera corresponding to the major clades.
-The following phylogenetic tree is based on this proposal and uses their proposed genus and species names.
+The following phylogenetic tree is based on this proposal and uses their proposed genus and species names; and has been largely accepted by more recent versions of the IOC World Bird List, except that Proturacus is retained within Tauraco.